Action (TV series): Supporting

+Action also frequently used celebrities playing themselves in cameo appearance, including Keanu Reeves, Sandra Bullock, Salma Hayek, and David Hasselhoff.

 Theme song

 The song in the opening credits, "Even A Dog Can Shake Hands", was performed by Warren Zevon from his album Sentimental Hygiene.

 Episodes

 Reception

 Caryn James of The New York Times said "the show is truly subversive and daring in its scabrous attitude".
 Tom Shales of The Washington Post called it "the most daring and outrageous new comedy of the season", and The Seattle Times called it "a dead-on satire of lost souls in the entertainment biz, with enough boldness to qualify for cable viewing".
 Ken Tucker of Entertainment Weekly gave the series a grade of B, saying, "Action shreds Hollywood corporate culture more viciously than current big-screen spoofs like Bowfinger and The Muse.
 The difference is, Action's acid heartlessness renders it a more artful but ultimately less likable piece of work."

 David Zurawik of The Baltimore Sun found the series insulting and the pilot episode in particular to be culturally insensitive.
 He wondered whether audiences are supposed to identify with or despise Peter Dragon.